Lindblad Tomography of a Superconducting Quantum Processor: Extracting SPAM Errors

 This technique extends naturally to multi-qubit systems.
-For two qubits A and B, we characterize the initial state as a general two-qubit density matrix $\rho^{AB}_0 $, and we characterize measurement using four $4\times4$ POVM matrices $\{M_{00},M_{01},M_{10},M_{11}\}$, corresponding to measurement of the states $\ket{00}$, $\ket{01}$, $\ket{10}$, and $\ket{11}$ respectively.
-To determine the matrix elements of the initial state and the POVMs, we maximize a log-likelihood function analogous to Eq.~\ref{eq:loglike1} containing four terms (corresponding to measurement of each of the four two-qubit computational states) and summing over the full set of two-qubit pre- and post-pulses (discussed further in Sec.~\ref{subsec:process_map}).
+For two qubits A and B, we represent the initial state as a general two-qubit density matrix $\rho^{AB}_0 $, and we characterize the measurement apparatus using four $4\times4$ POVM matrices $\{M_{00},M_{01},M_{10},M_{11}\}$, corresponding to measurement of the states $\ket{00}$, $\ket{01}$, $\ket{10}$, and $\ket{11}$ respectively.
+To determine the matrix elements of the initial state and the POVMs, we maximize a log-likelihood function analogous to Eq.~\eqref{eq:loglike1} containing four terms (corresponding to measurement of each of the four two-qubit computational states) and summing over the full set of two-qubit pre- and post-pulses (discussed further in Sec.~\ref{subsec:process_map}).

-The experiment is run on a device consisting of three capacitively-coupled flux-tunable transmon qubits, where we denote the two qubits characterized in this experiment as qubit A and B respectively (Fig.~\ref{fig:SPAM}a, full device characterization found in Ref.~\cite{supplement,Kjaergaard2020}).
+As a proof of principle demonstration of Lindblad tomography, we perform the full protocol on a device consisting of three capacitively-coupled flux-tunable transmon qubits, where we denote the two qubits characterized in this experiment as qubit A and B respectively (Fig.~\ref{fig:SPAM}a, full device characterization found in Appendix~\ref{appendix:device_infrastructure} and Ref.~\cite{Kjaergaard2020_PRX}).
 In Fig.~\ref{fig:SPAM}b, we plot the extracted matrix elements of the imperfect two-qubit ground states $\rho_0^{AB}$, extracted during two-qubit LT.
 In Fig.~\ref{fig:SPAM}c--f, we plot the elements of the two-qubit POVM matrices, corresponding to measurement of the four two-qubit computational states respectively.
 Bold wireframes in Fig.~\ref{fig:SPAM}b--f highlight ideal ground state preparation and perfect $z$-basis POVM matrices for comparison.

+To quantitatively motivate our choice to exclude fiducial gate errors from our analysis, we note that, for high fidelity superconducting qubits, single-qubit operations are typically orders of magnitude less prone to error (typical error rates $<0.05\%$) than measurements (typical error rates $1\%$)~\cite{kjaergaard_2020_stateofplay}.
+In such systems, it is therefore reasonable to assume that errors in single-qubit rotations have negligible impact on state-initialization and POVM estimation in comparison to imperfect thermalization and measurement error.
+In the device used for the present experiment, we find unoptimized measurement fidelities on the order of $90\%$, in comparison to single-qubit gate fidelities $\sim\!\!
+99.99\%$ measured using interleaved randomized benchmarking (see Appendix~\ref{appendix:1qb_gates}).